Empty Bowls

 Attendees have the pleasure of selecting a bowl from hundreds of one-of-a-kind hand-crafted bowls donated by Grants Pass area artists and Options’ clients.

-To donate bowls please contact the Josephine County Empty Bowls chair.
+To donate bowls please contact the Empty Bowls chairs.

 More about Empty Bowls